drowe67/radae/embed/README.md

 Approaches:

 1. Cython: docs suggest the top level must be a Python program
 2. [Embedding](https://docs.python.org/3/extending/embedding.html): C main() call Python functions.
-Currently testing this approach
+Currently testing this approach.
+See also [Learning Python](https://learning-python.com/class/Workbook/unit16.htm) which is out of date but has examples of a cleaner API that still exists.
 3. libtorch: worth exploring

 # Packages